-- Numerous SAST events are held around South Africa each year.
+- SAST events are held at different venues around South Africa each year.

-- These are listed on the SSA Events Calendar which can be viewed on www.surfingsouthafrica.co.za
+- ALL SAST events are listed on the SSA Events Calendar which can be viewed on www.surfingsouthafrica.co.za

-- The SAST caters primarily for girls and boys in the U10 to U16 categories but will include U18 Divisions when these are not catered for by the WSL.
+- The SAST caters primarily for girls and boys in the U10 to U16 categories but may include other divisions and disciplines if these are not catered for by the WSL.

-- Every surfer who competes in a recognized SAST event earns ratings points and will win prize money if they reach the Finals of all SAST events and the Semis of 4A rated and over SAST contests.
+- Every surfer who competes in a recognized SAST event earns ratings points and will win prize money or advertised prizes if they reach the Finals of all SAST events and the Semis of 4A rated and over SAST contests.

 - The SAST ratings may be used as a guideline when National Squads are selected by Surfing South Africa.

-- Annual Division Champions will be recognized by Surfing South Africa and will receive a share of the prize pool.
-The second and third placed surfers in each division are also recognized.
+- SAST Champions will be recognized by Surfing South Africa at the conclusion of the annual contest year.
+The second and third placed surfers in each division will also be recognized.